A short proof of the straightening theorem: Preliminaries and recollections

 \section{Preliminaries and recollections}

 In this section we recall the basic definitions of the objects involved in the straightening theorem.
 At the same time we state a number of results that we shall use in its proof.
 Most of these are contained in \cite{HTT}, but as mentioned are derived from the straightening equivalence there and have since been given independent treatments in the literature.
-To spare the reader a treasure hunt and demonstrate that our arguments are self-contained, we provide proofs of most of these results in later sections.
+To spare the reader a treasure hunt and demonstrate that our arguments are non-circular, we discuss the proofs of all of these results, either giving a self-contained argument or a precise reference that contains a proof independent of the straightening equivalence.